 1. Preliminary Site Plan Application Requirements.
-A complete application for preliminary site plan review shall include all the information requested on the South Hero Site Plan Review Application Form, including the application fee, a Letter of Intent for a State Highway Access Permit from VTrans, if applicable, and one full size site plan prepared in a clear and legible manner, drawn/printed to scale, in addition to nine (9) 11x17 reductions, and pdf format.
+A complete application for preliminary site plan review shall include all the information requested on the South Hero Site Plan Review Application Form, including the application fee, and one full size site plan prepared in a clear and legible manner, drawn/printed to scale, in addition to nine (9) 11x17 reductions, and pdf format.
+See 24 VSA.4416 for VTrans requirement.